What role can municipalities play in implementing parcel lockers?

 Some municipalities provided feedback on the guidelines with relevant suggestions.
 Parcel delivery is not easily regulated; particularly in existing city centers and neighborhoods, it is nearly impossible to establish a truly comprehensive parcel pickup system due to the sheer volume of deliveries.

 Consumers have historically been accustomed to home delivery.
 Opportunities may exist in newly developed or redeveloped, often car-free, urban areas.
-In such areas, parcel delivery, return and recycling streams, grocery deliveries, and meal box services can be integrated into planning.
+In such areas, parcel delivery, return, and recycling streams, grocery deliveries, and meal box services can be integrated into planning.
 For businesses, pickup points offer little relief.
 Societal benefits (such as improved traffic safety and flow) can also be achieved through other measures, such as time window regulations and facilitating the use of Light Electric Freight Vehicles (LEFVs).
-Parcel deliveries are only a small part of overall urban logistics.
+Parcel deliveries are only a small part of overall urban logistics (less than 10% of freight movements in cities).

 Key points of the report

-• Challenges of parcel logistics: The growth of parcel logistics presents challenges for municipalities striving for livable, sustainable, and safe urban environments.
+• Challenges of parcel logistics: The growth of parcel logistics presents challenges for municipalities seeking to create livable, sustainable, and safe urban environments.
 While parcel delivery is only a small part of city logistics, e-commerce is a growing sector with a visible impact.

-• Parcel lockers are not a sustainable solution.
+• Parcel lockers are not necessarily a sustainable solution.
 Parcel points and lockers might reduce the number of delivery vans on the streets.
-However, they may generate extra traffic if delivery services replenish these points in addition to regular home delivery routes and if consumers pick up parcels by car.
+However, parcel lockers generate extra traffic if delivery services replenish these points in addition to their regular home delivery routes, and EU research indicates that 25 to 50% of consumers pick up their parcels by car (e.g., this Belgian study).

-• Categorization of parcel points: The research defines four types of parcel points based on location (private vs. public domain) and function (monofunctional vs. multifunctional): manned service points, parcel lockers on private domain, parcel lockers at mobility hubs, and parcel lockers in the public domain.
+• Categorization of parcel points: The research defines four types of parcel points based on location (private vs. public domain) and function (monofunctional vs. multifunctional): manned service points, parcel lockers in the private domain, parcel lockers at mobility hubs, and parcel lockers in the public domain.

 • Multi-actor and multi-criteria: The different interests of consumers, parcel deliverers, and municipalities create tension.
 Consumers focus on convenience, flexibility, and price, parcel deliverers focus on drop density and cost efficiency, and municipalities prioritize minimizing negative effects on public space and the living environment.

-• Best practices: Integrated strategies that fit within broader visions of mobility and city logistics can lead to gains in mobility, emissions, and traffic safety.
+• Best practices: Integrated strategies that align with broader visions of mobility and city logistics can lead to improvements in mobility, reduced emissions, and enhanced traffic safety.
 The city of Mechelen (Belgium) is presented as an example, where the placement of parcel lockers in the public domain was tendered to one party, resulting in a well-organized network supplied by cargo bikes or electric vans.

 • Steps for municipalities: The report proposes a step-by-step plan for municipalities to follow for the placement and management of parcel lockers, including vision formation, research and planning, dialogue and agreements, permits and placement, communication and public information, and monitoring and evaluation.

-The report concludes that municipalities influence parcel delivery through policy measures.
+The report concludes that municipalities have an influence on parcel delivery through policy measures.
 Placing lockers in public spaces is not necessarily disadvantageous, and a shared vision between municipalities and parcel deliverers is needed.
-Behavioral change is necessary to make any new system successful.
+Behavioral change is essential to ensure the success of any new system.

 Leave a Reply